MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-macos.md

 ## Prerequisites

-- You must have access to [Apple School Manager](https://school.apple.com/) or [Apple Business Manager](http://business.apple.com).
+- Access to [Apple School Manager](https://school.apple.com/) or [Apple Business Manager](http://business.apple.com) is required.
-- A list of device serial numbers or a purchase order number for devices purchased through Apple.
+- A list of device serial numbers or a purchase order number for devices purchased through Apple is required.
 - Set the [mobile device management authority](../fundamentals/mdm-authority-set.md) in your tenant.
 - Get an [Apple MDM Push certificate](../enrollment/apple-mdm-push-certificate-get.md).